 ISO is international.
 Its 27000 series of international standards were developed to help private companies develop and maintain information security management systems.

 NIST vs. ISO: Users

-Federal government agencies and organizations doing business with them are the primary users of NIST; the U.S. government requires all federal agencies to comply with FISMA, and NIST CSF can be used to help with that compliance.
+Federal government agencies and organizations doing business with them are the primary users of NIST.
+The U.S. government requires all federal agencies to comply with FISMA, and NIST CSF can help with that compliance.

-Private companies outside the U.S. as well as multinational and international companies are the main users of the ISO 27000 series, especially ISO/IEC 27001 and ISO/IEC 27002.
+Private companies outside the United States, as well as multinational and international companies, are the main users of the ISO 27000 series, especially ISO/IEC 27001 and ISO/IEC 27002.